alkhe/fluxette/README.md

 You can `import { Fluxette } from 'fluxette';` if you desire, thus allowing you to extend `fluxette` in whatever way would benefit your application.

 Think of hooks as the post-dispatch counterpart of middleware.
 In fact, you can reuse some middleware as hooks, and vice-versa.

-Because Stores are just functions that reduce over an array of actions, you can use them as middleware and hooks.

 ## Examples
 Examples can be found [here](https://github.com/edge/fluxette/tree/master/examples).